IFTE-13/Structured_Query_Language/README.md

 #### JOINING

+- Display all the managers & clerks name, id along with their department details who work in Accounts and Marketing departments.

 <details><summary>SHOW ALL</summary>

 - Display all the managers & clerks name, id along with their department details who work in Accounts and Marketing departments.
 </details>